Inshallhack/Write-ups/NuitDuHack-Wargame-2018/Doors_of_Durin/README.md

 Through the cold of the night, we arrived at the tavern.
 We knocked, and knocked, and knocked again, but the doors remained locked.
 As we were about to lose hope, a square eye appeared and words formed on the glass-like surface of the doors: **“Speak, friend, and enter”**.

-“That's impossible,” Alcoolocrevé muttered, an incredulous look on his face.
+“That's impossible,” Fidèleacolyte muttered, an incredulous look on his face.
 “This door should not exist.”

 “Pray tell,” I said.
 “What do you know?”